jklepatch/edim/unit3/README.md

-# Multi-sig ERC20 Wallet
+# MultiSig Wallet Dapp

 This is the code for Unit 3 of Ethereum Dapp In Motions (Manning)

-This wallet allows to send ERC20 tokens.
-Pre-approved users (approvers) can vote to approve a specific transaction.
-When a transaction hasA quorum of users must first approve a transaction
+This wallet allows to send Ether when it receive enough signatures.
+Pre-approved users (approvers) can vote to approve a specific transfer.
+When a transfer has received enough approvals (i.e reaches the quorum of approvals), the transfer is sent.

 ## Features